lifen-sjtu/fansite-analytics-challenge/README.md

 # How To Execute

 The code is implemented in Java.

-To compile and execute the code, JDK 8 is the only dependency you need to have.
-Simply executing ./run.sh will compile and execute the code.
+The source code doesn't depend on any third party libraries and could directly be compile and executed using the command line in `run.sh`.
+This would be enough to generate the result files.

+The unit test code is under `./test` and is depending on junit library.
+The jar files are already put under `./lib` so executing `./run_unit_test` would verify if all unit tests pass or not.

 # Implementation Summary